 Try Not to “Drink and Walk.”

 If you’ve been out drinking, it is common sense to abstain from driving.
 However, you have also increased the chances of something happening to you if you’re just walking around.
-On the off chance that you’ve been drinking, take a taxicab or use public transportation.
-Better yet, let somebody sober drive or walk you home.
+On the off chance that you’ve been drinking, take a taxicab or use public transportation if you are traveling far distances.
+Utilizing rideshare services or having a friend or family member drive/walk you home are the most effective ways to make sure you get home safe.

 Give Appropriate Supervision and Precaution for Youngsters.